LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/EnhancedWorkspace/shortcuts.md

 isNew: false
 ---

 To save you time - there are seven hotkeys configured on your workspace for some of the most common tasks.
-To use a shortcut, simply hold down the key combination as shown below.
+To use a shortcut, simply press the key combination as shown below.

 | ACTION | HOT KEY |
 | --- | --- |